mvolkmann/blog/src/prolog.md

   `~16r` outputs a number in lowercase hexadecimal, and `~16R` outputs an integer in uppercase hexadecimal.
 - `~s`: literal string
-- `~t`: multiple spaces up to the next tab stop;
+- `~t`: inserts multiple spaces up to the next tab stop;
-  performs left, center, or right alignment based on placement and tab stops
+  used to left, center, or right align what follows
 - `~w`: writes value of a variable or atom
+- `~N|`: sets a tab stop at column N
-- `~C+`: sets a tab stop at column C
+- `~N+`: sets a tab stop at N columns past last tab stop (A tab stop is assumed at column zero.)

 For more control sequences, see the "format" link above.